-Day after day Helen Jusic returns to her spot where you can find her waving, blowing kisses, and giving air hugs to strangers who drive by.
+Day after day, Helen Jusic returns to her spot where she waves, blows kisses and gives air hugs to strangers who drive by.

 An elderly woman from Calgary, Canada, stands at the street corner of her Bridgeland neighborhood to spread cheer and joy every day.
 At a time like this, when the whole world could use a lot of love and support, 84-year-old Helen Jusic is doing her part in keeping the spirits high.
-Day after day she returns to her spot and you can find her waving, blowing kisses, and giving air hugs to strangers who drive by.
+Day after day she returns to her spot where she waves, blows kisses and gives air hugs to strangers driving by.
 The pandemic forced everyone indoors and away from each other.
 Keeping in mind these safety guidelines, Jusic set out to find a way to reconnect with the world again.

 THE WORLD NEEDS MORE HELEN!!— Lisa🇨🇦 (@LisaForReal1963) May 3, 2021

 Calgary senior overcomes loneliness by spreading simple gestures of love https://t.co/lV96il1uNu

 “I never dreamed something like this would happen," Jusic, who has lived in Calgary for nearly 35 years, noted.
 "When I was young, I was introverted and shy and somehow I survived, and now I can’t believe that’s me,” Jusic said.
 “I can just cry, the goodness.
 I have to thank God.
 Only God can arrange something like that.”
 She cheekily added, “I didn’t realize it would be so meaningful.
 It spread like a virus.”
 The video has made rounds on the internet and Jusic has been receiving love from all over the world.
 She received flowers from people who live in Florida as well as from her admirers in Brazil.
 She even received a silk scarf and a thank-you note for her kind-hearted gesture.